Skip to main content Skip to footer

 3. Conduct training for all employees; and

 4. Report compliance online annually.
+Reports are due by January 31 of each year.

 Yes, most places have some of these materials.
 Common examples of recyclables that most businesses or organizations generate are paper, cardboard, hard plastics and beverage containers.
 Food scraps/leftovers and wet paper towels from hand wash stations/washrooms are organic waste usually generated by non-residential premises.
 There are many options for diverting those materials from the garbage.
 If the generation is very small, you can self-haul those materials.
 You comply with the requirements as long as organics and recyclables are being diverted from the landfill.
 The program offers you flexibility.